Actindo-AG/Documentation/Payments/Operation/01_ManageAuthorizations.md

     ![Authorization attributes and logs](../../Assets/Screenshots/Payments/Authorizations/CheckAttributes.png "[Authorization attributes and logs]")

 3. Check the attributes and logs of the transaction.
-For more information, see the following:
+For detailed information, see the following:
    - [Authorizations &ndash; Attributes](../UserInterface/01_ListAuthorizations.md#authorizations-–-attributes)
    - [Authorizations &ndash; Logs](../UserInterface/01_ListAuthorizations.md#authorizations-–-logs)
 4. Return to the LIST and decide how to proceed with the transaction.